robersonfaria/hyperx-cloud-flight-battery-monitor/README.md

+# WIP - Work in progress
+This code was adapted from the [hyperx-cloud-flight-s-battery-monitor](https://github.com/CubE135/hyperx-cloud-flight-s-battery-monitor) repository and the adjustments are still in progress, currently only tested on MacOS Silicon and with a few bugs.

 # HyperX Cloud Flight S Battery Monitor
 A tiny electron app, that displays the battery percentage of the HyperX Cloud Flight S Headset via a tray icon.